kfischer-okarin/digital-garden/reference.book-video-notes.tim-keller-redefining-work.md

 - But: Jesus is a king, the king of every area of your life, you cannot conveniently compartmentalize your life like that

+## Work under the lens of the Story of the Bible (6:45 - 8:19)
+![[The Story of the Bible|reference.concepts.the-story-of-the-bible]] and how it relates to work:
+- Creation
+  - God is the creator of all things in this material world, including work
+- Fall
+  - Sin is distorting every area of your life, including church life and work
+  - Church life is not inherently more sacred than work
+- Redemption
+  - All things/areas are made new - including your work life!
+- Restoration
+  - God is restoring this material world in the end, we will not be taken away to some spritual netherworld, this shows us the goodness of work and the future of work

 ## Quotes
 > Your work will make no sense to you unless you put it into some kind of story